Souha-BH/TestsLogiciels-DevOpsPipeline_GL4/README.md

 ## Introduction
-A simple application for fetching and inserting musicians using Rest API to demonstrate the examples of unit test and integration test.
+A simple application for fetching and inserting musicians using Rest API to demonstrate the examples of unit test, integration test and end-to-end test.

 ## Requirements
 - Application is developed in Python 3.9